ArcBees/dev-site/site/src/main/markdown/gwtp/sampletutorial/index.md

-#Simple Nested Sample

-##Reference
-* [Nested Presenter Slots](https://github.com/ArcBees/GWTP/wiki/Presenter-%22Slots%22)
-* [Nested Sample](https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-nested)

-#Introduction
+#Sample tutorial
 The goal of this tutorial is to help you get a complete overview using GWTP's Model-View-Presenter architecture.
 Part one will focus mainly on nested presenters.
 For a complete example on how to use GWTP in Ecplise, take a look at the GettingStarted tutorial.

 After reading this guide, you should get a better understanding of nested presenters and history management.
 We also cover presenter lifecycles in more detail.

+##Reference
+* [Nested Presenter Slots](https://github.com/ArcBees/GWTP/wiki/Presenter-%22Slots%22)
+* [Nested Sample](https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-nested)

 ##Getting the sample application
 The sample application for this tutorial can be <a href="http://code.google.com/p/gwt-platform/source/browse/#hg%2Fgwtp-samples%2Fgwtp-sample-nested%2Fsrc%2Fmain%2Fjava%2Fcom%2Fgwtplatform%2Fsamples%2Fnested%2Fclient">found here</a>.
 You can get it if you install the examples as explained in the [Getting Started](http://code.google.com/p/gwt-platform/wiki/GettingStarted#Getting_the_sample_applications) page.<br />